decooio/Crust-CL-EA/README.md

 ## Input Params
 - `cid`: IPFS CID of file to store to crust.
 This is required.
-- `hostNodes`: Multiaddresses of IPFS nodes the file is already stored on.
+- `hostNode`: Multiaddress of IPFS node the file is already stored on.
 This is optional, but providing this could accelerate processing speed of the pinning process.
 - `ipfsPinHost`: Ipfs host to pin the file before placing order to Crust network.
 This should be provided by Oracle node.
 If not provided, 'https://crustwebsites.net' will be used.
 - `crustNodeUrl`: Crust node to send place order request to.
 If not passed, 'wss://rocky-api.crust.network' will be used.
 - `crustOrderSeeds`: Private seeds of the Crust account to send the place-order transaction.